 Jingyi Jessica Li

-Jingyi Jessica Li is an associate professor in the Department of Statistics (primary) and the Departments of Biostatistics, Computational Medicine, and Human Genetics (secondary) at UCLA.
+Jingyi Jessica Li is a professor in the Department of Statistics (primary) and the Departments of Biostatistics, Computational Medicine, and Human Genetics (secondary) at UCLA.
 Li leads a research group called the Junction of Statistics and Biology, where she and her students focus on developing statistical and computational methods to answer important questions in biological and biomedical sciences and to extract key information from genomics and health-related data.

 During the Radcliffe fellowship, Li plans to write a book to clarify common confusions in genomics data analysis by connecting cutting-edge genomics research questions with fundamental statistical and machine-learning methods.
 In particular, she will focus on the distinctions and choices among the methods that are apparently similar but fundamentally different, so that quantitative genomics researchers will have clear guidelines to follow in their development of bioinformatics tools.
 In addition to writing the book, Li will develop a statistical framework to address a fundamental question in cell biology: do cells belong to a continuous trajectory or discrete types?